MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/web-authoring/get-started-paginated-formatted-table.md

 ## Considerations and limitations

 - You can create a paginated report in any workspace.
-- You can't create a paginated report from Power BI datasets based on a live connection.
+- You can't create a paginated report from Power BI semantic models based on a live connection.
 - The online editor does *not* replicate all existing Power BI Report Builder functionality.

 ## Next steps